Mark Zuckerberg Says He's Not Running For President

 Mark Zuckerberg has no plans to run for president, the Facebook founder and CEO told BuzzFeed News Tuesday.

-“No,” Zuckerberg wrote in response to a question about his intent to run.
-“I’m focused on building our community at Facebook and working on the Chan Zuckerberg Initiative,” referring to the limited-liability corporation he and his wife, Priscilla Chan, founded in 2015 to advance human potential and promoting equality through major bets in education and science research.
+“No,” Zuckerberg wrote in response to a question asking if he had any plans to run for president.
+“I’m focused on building our community at Facebook and working on the Chan Zuckerberg Initiative,” referring to the limited-liability corporation he and his wife, Priscilla Chan, founded in 2015 to advance human potential and promote equality through major bets in education and science research.
 Zuckerberg did not immediately respond to follow-up questions about whether he’d explicitly ruled out a run.

 Zuckerberg’s response comes after weeks of speculation from the tech press and beyond, set off by a series of events that indicated a run might be in the cards, including a pledge to visit the approximately 30 US states he hadn’t yet been to.
 “Will Mark Zuckerberg Be Our Next President?”
 Vanity Fair asked in January.